Cynodon dactylon: Invasive species

-Bermuda grass can be a highly aggressive invasive species, crowding out most other grasses and invading other habitats, and has become a hard-to-eradicate weed in some areas (it can be controlled somewhat with triclopyr, mesotrione, fluazifop-p-butyl, and glyphosate).
+Bermuda grass can be a highly aggressive invasive species, crowding out most other grasses and invading other habitats, and has become a hard-to-eradicate weed in some areas.
+It can be controlled somewhat with triclopyr, mesotrione, fluazifop-p-butyl, and glyphosate.

 This weedy nature leads some gardeners to give it the name of devil grass.
 Bermuda grass is incredibly difficult to control in flower beds, and most herbicides do not work.
 However, Ornamec, Ornamec 170, Turflon ester (tricyclopyr), and Imazapyr have shown some effectiveness.
 All of these items are difficult to find in retail stores, as they are primarily marketed to professional landscapers.

 Toxicity

 The hybrid variety Tifton 85, like some other grasses (e.g. sorghum), produces cyanide under certain conditions, and has been implicated in several livestock deaths.

+Density of Cynodon

+Cynodon dactylon is an aggressive grass that can be difficult to remove once established, so it is best suited for areas where a permanent, fast-growing ground cover is wanted.
+It can also regrow if planted again in fertile soil.
+Once established, it creates a durable, dense turf that can withstand heavy traffic.